Lena435545/time-tracking-system/README.md

 # Time Tracking System - IHK Examination Project

-This is a full-featured web-based time tracking application, created as a demonstration project for the IHK (German Chamber of Commerce) final exam in application development.
+This is a web-based time tracking application, developed as a practice project within IT application development training, aimed at deepening practical skills in development.
 It showcases the practical application of modern Java enterprise technologies and key software development principles.

 ## Project Overview